mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What does statistical interaction mean?

-Statistical interaction means the effect of one independent variable(s) on the dependent variable depends on the value of another independent variable(s).
+Statistical interaction means the effect of one independent variable(s) on the dependent variable depends on the level of another independent variable(s).
 Conversely, additivity (i.e., no interaction) means that the effect of one independent variable(s) on the dependent variable does NOT depend on the value of another independent variable(s).

+In order to find an interaction, you must have a factorial design, in which the two (or more) independent variables are "crossed" with one another so that there are observations at every combination of levels of the two independent variables.
+EX: stress level and practice to memorize words: together they may have a lower performance.

 #### Explain generalized linear model.
 The generalized linear model (GLM) is a flexible generalization of ordinary linear regression that allows for response variables that have error distribution models other than a normal distribution.
 The GLM generalizes linear regression by allowing the linear model to be related to the response variable via a link function and by allowing the magnitude of the variance of each measurement to be a function of its predicted value.